joshlf/Machine/README.md

 Machine can be in two modes - *protected mode* and *user mode*.
 At the beginning of execution, Machine is in protected mode.

 ###Lookaside Registers
 There are 16 extra registers called *lookaside registers*, denoted r'.
-When any illegal operation (defined below) is performed while Machine is in user mode, the contents of the registers are copied into the lookaside registers (that is, for x in [0,15], r'[x] := r[x]).
+When any illegal operation (defined below) is performed while Machine is in user mode, the contents of the registers are copied into the lookaside registers (that is, for x in [0, 15], r'[x] := r[x]).

 ###Fault Register
 There is a single register called the *fault register*, denoted f.
 The contents of f are denoted f[].
-When any illegal operation is performed in user mode, the *fault code* of the operation (defined below) is paced into f.
+When any illegal operation is performed in user mode, the *fault code* of the operation (defined below) is placed into f.
 The order of this relative to the setting of the lookaside registers is undefined.

 ###Program Counter Lookaside Register
 There is a single register called the *program counter lookaside register*, denoted pc'.
 The contents of pc' are denoted pc'[].
 When any illegal operation is performed in user mode, the value of the program counter prior to the execution of the illegal instruction is placed into pc'[].
 The order of this relative to the setting of the lookaside and fault registers is undefined.

 ###Program Counter Timer
 There is a single register called the *program counter timer*, denoted t.
 The contents of t are denoted t[].
-Prior to the execution of any instruction in user mode, t is decremented (t[] := t[] - 1).
+Prior to the execution of any instruction in user mode, if t is not the maximum possible value (that is, t[] + 1 != 0), t is decremented (t[] := t[] - 1).
 If, prior to this, t[] = 0, then instead of t being decremented, it is considered an illegal operation, and a fault is triggered.
 Additionally, if execution of the instruction causes any other fault, t is not decremented.

 ###Callback Register
 There is a single register called the *callback register*, denoted c.
 The contents of c are denoted c[].
 When any illegal operation is performed in user mode, after the lookaside registers, fault register, and program counter lookaside register have been set, Machine is placed into protected mode, and execution continues from c[].